MathewKJ2048/Vrishchik-RISC-V-emulator/README.md

 ## Installation:

 Java 17 is required to run Vrishchik.
 A headless JRE is unsuitable since swing is used in the GUI.
-Note that config.json will initially be flagged as corrupted.
-Vrishchik automatically corrects this issue after being opened the first time.

 ### For Linux: